rhu2001/MCTSTicTacToe/README.md

 - the move on the parent's state that resulted in the node (i.e. what move led to this node's state)
 - whether the node has been expanded (more on expansion later)

-Every time the computer needs to make a move, the root of the tree is set to the node that represents the current game state and the following four phases are repeated until the algorithm exceeds a certain amount of time or resources.
+Every time the computer needs to make a move, the root of the tree is set to the node that represents the current game state and the following four phases are repeated until the algorithm exceeds a certain amount of time or computational resources.

 **1. Selection**